 ‘The Prison in Space’ is a lost Doctor Who story from 1968.
 What happened to it, and how come it was never produced?

-Doctor Who‘s third season – starring the Second Doctor, Patrick Troughton – was a troubled one.
+Doctor Who‘s sixth season – starring the Second Doctor, Patrick Troughton – was a troubled one.
 Spanning an incredible 44 episodes, the series put immense pressure on the regular cast and crew, including its writing team.
 In addition, series regular Frazer Hines (who played the Doctor’s companion Jamie) was considering leaving the programme, but couldn’t decide when, meaning that scripts had to be constantly rewritten or abandoned altogether.

 And very little is known about some of these lost Doctor Who stories.
 Indeed, ‘The Prison in Space’ was commissioned to replace a story of which there is no record, except that it had been planned to fill a gap left by ‘The Dreamspinners’ – another lost Doctor Who serial by Paul Wheeler that hadn’t progressed beyond the first draft of episode one.